muratgu/kiva-lend/README.md

 ## How do I pick where to lend?

-Kivabot will pick the first loan among the ones found on the lending search page.
+Kiva-Lend will pick the first loan among the ones found on the lending search page.

 ## How do I specify the search criteria?